gndrmnn/nodepool/doc/source/configuration.rst

                 the command-line or environment arguments to
                 ``disk-image-create`` are not considered an API and may change.

+   .. attr:: images-dir-required-free
+      :default: None
+      :example: 50 # for 50 GiB
+      :type: int

+      The minimum required free space, in gigabytes, that should be available in :attr:`images-dir` to start a build.
+This is overrides any value set by :attr:`images-dir-required-free`.
+      Default value is to not check free space.

 .. attr:: providers
    :type: list